An Aldaria Journal

 “He needs sunlight.
 He is dying from lack of vitamin D. Also something is eating his system.
 Whatever it is it’s not affecting me.
 That said I can’t heal him.
 I am sorry,” He stood up, “We have to find milady, understand.”

 The girl nodded and gripped his hand.
 Her blond hair was dingy and unwashed.
 Her brown eyes had dark circles and her skin was breaking out in the same rash her father had.
 These people were dying.
-He followed her as the two called out for Ayana.
+He followed her as the two called out for Anika.

 “I trust her with my heart” He replied.

-He held out his crystal.
+He held out his soul crystal.
+Its garnet black colour pulsed in his hand.

 The girl nodded, “That is your heart?”

-The girl peered at the crystal.
+The girl peered into the crystal.

 “She’s fighting some men who are trying to restrain her.
 They are trying to remove her leather armour and she’s fighting them.
 She is winning.
 The cell block is this way, to the left.”